RomainHer/maps.gg/README.md

     flutter emulators
     ```

-8. Run the app on a simulator or physical device:
+7. Run the app on a simulator or physical device:

     ```bash
-    flutter run
+    flutter run --dart-define API_KEY=put_your_token_here
     ```

     > **_NOTE:_** if the "Running Gradle task 'assembleDebug'..." takes too long, you can try to run `flutter clean` and then `flutter run` again.
 Or go to the android folder and run `./gradlew clean` and then `flutter run` again.

+### Bonus : Run with VScode debugger

+1. Copy and rename launch.json.exemple to launch.json

+2. replace all "put_your_token_here" in the launch.json file by your Start.gg Token

+3. Select your device :

+    1. Do Ctrl+Maj+P in VScode
+    2. Search for "Flutter: Select device"
+    3. Select your device

+4. Go to VScode debugger and click on run button

 ## Build app locally